Quick Facts

 Overview

 The mine achieved first production in May 2021 and has scaled with extraordinary speed.
-In 2024, Kamoa-Kakula produced a record 437,061 tonnes of copper, establishing itself as one of the world's fastest-growing major copper operations.
-The mine is targeting 520,000–580,000 tonnes in 2025.
-A new 500,000-tonne-per-year direct-to-blister smelter — the largest and greenest on the African continent — was commissioned in November 2025, producing 99.7%-pure copper anodes.
+In 2024, Kamoa-Kakula produced a record 437,061 tonnes of copper, establishing itself as a major global copper operation.
+In 2025, it produced 388,838 tonnes of copper in concentrate.
+Heat-up of the new 500,000-tonne-per-year direct-to-blister smelter began in late 2025, with first 99.7%-pure copper anodes produced on December 29, 2025.
 The smelter output averaged 500 tonnes per day by January 2026.
-It also produces 98%-pure high-strength sulphuric acid, averaging 1,200 tonnes per day.
+It also produces 98%-pure high-strength sulphuric acid, averaging 1,200 tonnes per day in January 2026 and approximately 1,350 tonnes per day in Q1 2026.
 Kamoa-Kakula is 39.6% owned by China's Zijin Mining, alongside Ivanhoe Mines (39.6%), Crystal River (0.8%), and the DRC Government (20%).

 Operations